eusoubrasileiro/stocks/Progress.md

 - [ ] refactor strategyTester old `stester`
 - [ ] console program to make some unit tests `metaEngine.c` ?\

-#### Milestone : first real profitable EA on back-test on Metatrader 5
+#### Milestone : First real profitable EA on back-test on Metatrader 5
 July 2019

 - [x] Implement `NaiveGapExpert` based on analysis that ~93% of gaps smaller than 230 points close for `WIN@` mini-bovespa (prototype `Gaps Closing Patterns - WIN`) Used 4 pivot points (R1, R2, S1 and S2) formula on each of the last 5 days and placed limit orders on support and resistances closer to the open-price.
 Limit orders where limited to 2 per gap.
 Metatrader 5 backtest gave first EA profitable with 8 expected pay-off and sharp of 0.08.
 Back-tested also with `WIN@D` and `WIN@N` with similar results.